 Dr. Spencer Romine is board-certified in orthopedic surgery.
-He is also a member of the American Orthopaedic Society for Sports Medicine, the American Academy of Orthopaedics, and the American Board of Orthopaedic Surgery.
+He is a member of the American Academy of Orthopaedics and the American Board of Orthopaedic Surgery.
 Dr. Romine has performed extensive research in orthopedics, as well, specifically focusing on sports medicine.
 Additionally, he is the author of several articles published in peer-reviewed journals.

 After being chosen as Alabama’s High School Scholar-Athlete of the Year in 1996, Dr. Romine graduated cum laude from Duke University in 2000, where he served as the starting quarterback for the Blue Devils for four years.
 He sustained several injuries while playing collegiate football and had multiple orthopedic surgeries.

 After coaching collegiate football for a year, he attended The University of Alabama School of Medicine to earn his medical degree, graduating magna cum laude.
 After five years of orthopedic residency at the University of Kentucky, he completed a sports medicine fellowship at Emory University in Atlanta, Georgia.
 He was also an assistant team physician for the Atlanta Falcons and Georgia Tech Yellow Jackets.

 Arthroscopic shoulder, knee, and ankle surgery (rotator cuff, meniscus, ACL)